-Attested: AI iter 2 Pennocrucio; a charter of AD 958 has in loco famoso qui dicitur Pencric
+Attested: Pennocrucio on iter 2 of the Antonine Itinerary; a charter of AD 958 has in loco famoso qui dicitur Pencric

 Where: Roman settlement at a road junction on Watling Street at SJ90251071 in Staffordshire, near Water Eaton, in an area with several Roman forts and camps, plus a successor name Penkridge 4 km away.